 For others, red bumps and ingrown hairs are a bigger problem leading to discomfort and reluctance to shave again.

 If you experiencing itching after trimming or shaving your pubic hair or when the hair starts to grow back, there are reasons for this.

 What Causes Pubic Hair Itch When Growing Back

 Pubic hair itch when growing back is quite different from itchy skin after shaving.
-You could blame it on the razor or due to the use of poor shaving techniques which are the most common reasons for itching right after shaving.
+You could blame it on the razor or the use of poor shaving techniques which are the most common reasons for itching right after shaving.

 However, when it comes to itching when hair is growing back, the reasons are more or less the same.
-Pubic hair itch when growing back is caused by poor shaving skills and due to ingrown hair.
+Pubic hair itch when growing back is caused by poor shaving skills and ingrown hair.

 In some cases, these hairs will never fully become ingrown hairs but the itching will persist until the hair fully breaks out of the skin’s surface.